osinenkop/regelum-playground/README.md

 > **Note:**
 >
+> The implementations of SAC and TD3 in regelum-playground are adapted from the CleanRL repository (https://docs.cleanrl.dev/).
+CleanRL provides single-file implementations of reinforcement learning algorithms, which have been modified to work within the regelum framework.
+For detailed information on the original implementations, please refer to the [CleanRL documentation](https://docs.cleanrl.dev)
+>
-> For detailed information on the implementation of SAC and TD3 algorithms in regelum-playground, please refer to the comprehensive tutorial in [notes/sac_td3_regelum_tutorial.md](./notes/sac_td3_regelum_tutorial.md).
+> The adaptations made for regelum-playground include integration with regelum's Simulator and RunningObjective classes, use of regelum's callback system for logging, and modifications to work with regelum's configuration system.
+While the core algorithm logic remains similar to CleanRL's implementation, these changes allow for seamless integration with the regelum ecosystem.
+For detailed information on the implementation of SAC and TD3 algorithms in regelum-playground, please refer to the comprehensive tutorial in [notes/sac_td3_regelum_tutorial.md](./notes/sac_td3_regelum_tutorial.md).
 This tutorial provides in-depth explanations of the algorithm structures, key features, and integration with the regelum framework.